srhatm/simple-banking-app/README.md

 # simple-banking-app
-A simple banking app developed with spring boot
+A simple banking app backend developed with spring boot

 This project is a simple backend implementation of a banking application.
 The project is developed with spring boot.
 It consists of restful services, hibernate and in memory database(hsqldb).
 Also integration tests are implemented.